kevlarr/busybees/README.md

 **Compile-time HTML guarantees**

 `busybees` uses [horrorshow](https://docs.rs/horrorshow/0.8.3/horrorshow/) to generate HTML responses.
-This basically means that HTML is guaranteed to be valid at compile time due to the `html!` macro expansion, unlike using traditional `.html` templates that aren't really validated until you see it in the browser.
+This effectively means that HTML is guaranteed to be valid at compile time due to the `html!` macro expansion, unlike using traditional `.html` templates that aren't really validated until you see it in the browser.

 Plus...